• Home

 Working students profit from reduced taxes

 Just as for employees after a completed degree, it is important for working students to calculate their net salary in advance.
 Those who earn up to 450 euros a month retain the entire income.
-From a higher income onwards, small deductions are made.
+Small deductions are made from a higher income onwards.

 If you earn more than 9 euros per hour, you will quickly reach 450 euros per month.
-With an average hourly wage of 10 euros for bachelor students, 45 hours a month are enough to reach this amount.
+With an average hourly wage of 10 euros for bachelor students, 45 hours a month is enough to get this amount.
 After that, there is a lot to consider!

 Health insurance: This regulation applies to working students

-If you are under 25 years old and have only had a mini-job, you have not yet had to worry about your health insurance.
-Because in Germany, you are family insured until then.
-However, as soon as your monthly income exceeds 445 Euros, you have to insure yourself.
-For working students there is a cheap tariff, which varies according to health insurance and scope of services.
+If you are under 25 and have only had a mini-job, you have not yet had to worry about your health insurance.
+Because in Germany, you are family-insured until then.
+However, as soon as your monthly income exceeds 445 Euros, you must insure yourself.
+A cheap tariff for working students varies according to health insurance and scope of services.
 The average contribution of a student health insurance (KVdS) is 90 to 100 Euro per month.

-A small calculation example shows that it is not always worthwhile to earn more than 450 Euro because of the health insurance.
-The following calculation assumes a health insurance amount of 100 Euro per month.
+A small calculation example shows that it is not always worthwhile to earn more than 450 euros because of health insurance.
+The following calculation assumes a health insurance amount of 100 Euros per month.

 Working hours per week Gross (month) Net (month)